Awe (film): Release and reception

+Theatrical release

 Awe was released worldwide on 16 February 2018.
 The film was premiered exclusively in the United States, a day before its original release, on 15 February 2018.

+Reception

-Neetishta Nyayapati, from The Times of India, rated 4 out of 5 stars, and stated that "Go watch this film if you're looking for something definitely out of the box and fresh, ‘Awe’ will not disappoint you."
+Neetishta Nyayapati, from The Times of India, rated 4 out of 5 stars, and stated that "Go watch this film if you're looking for something definitely out of the box and fresh, 'Awe' will not disappoint you."
 The Indian Express gave it 4 stars stating that "Awe has high entertainment value, strong emotions, progressive characters, thrills, chills, comedy and some philosophy.
 Prasanth could have even made this film work without big actors or fancy sets in it."
 Hindustan Times rated the film 5/5, summarising that the film is "technically brilliant".

 India Today rated 3 out of 5 stars, stating that "Awe has several astonishing moments only if you can look past the sequences that are not in sync with the story."
 Behindwoods rated 3 out of 5, stating it as "a welcome trendsetter" Deccan Chronicle rated 4 out of 5 stars, and summarised that "The narration is slow and be careful… If you do not understand the climax, you do not understand the film.
 The film's key point is the last 15 minutes in which the director very cleverly reveals the connection between the characters.
 Prashanth Varma has tried something different here.
 People, who are on the lookout for a new genre cinema, should watch this film definitely."
 Baradwaj Rangan of Film Companion South wrote "Awe certainly leaves you thinking – about the film itself, and about what an exciting time it is in Telugu cinema, with so many rebels plotting these little coups against one of the country's most deeply entrenched cinematic empires."

-In a contrast review, Firstpost rated 3 out of 5 and stated that "The moment you figure out an answer, you will know whether Awe! is ‘Awesome’ or ‘Awful’.
+In a contrast review, Firstpost rated 3 out of 5 and stated that "The moment you figure out an answer, you will know whether Awe! is 'Awesome' or 'Awful'.
 The truth lies somewhere in between."
 Indiaglitz rated 2.75/5, and gave a verdict: "AWE is a crafty anthology movie which relies too heavily on the strength of its climax.
 Too psychological, too poetic at times.
 The lengthiness of many scenes makes one say, 'It's more of the same'.
 Genre shifts were an oversold idea.
 The performances are praiseworthy.
 Technical departments put up a solid show."
 Sify rated 2.5 out of 5 stars, stating that "Awe is psychological thriller of a traumatized woman told in episodic stories.
 There are many individual episodes that are strangely funny but the overall drama seems too far-fetched.
 The final twist in the tale is unconvincing.
 Second half is mostly bore."